 Choosing an ideal location is important because it determines whether or not your guests will be able to easily attend.
 You may want to make sure that your chosen venue is close to public transit so that your employees won’t have to drive too far or after drinking at the party.
-It’s also great if this location has some free parking spots available on site.
+It’s also great if this location has some free parking spots available onsite.

-After finding that all-important location, it’s time to get into the nitty-gritty of planning that perfect party.
-If you have any dietary restrictions or food-related allergies you will want to make sure they are taken care of on your list of priorities when choosing a caterer for your holiday gathering.
+After finding that important location, it’s time to get into the nitty-gritty of planning that perfect party.
+If you have any dietary restrictions or food-related allergies, you will want to make sure they are taken care of on your list of priorities when choosing a caterer for your holiday gathering.
 Be sure to check in with everyone who may be attending so that you can accommodate them accordingly.
-The more people on your guest list, the more challenging food selection, and catering become, but don’t let this stop you from throwing an amazing event.
+The more people on your guest list, the more challenging food selection and catering become, but don’t let this stop you from throwing an amazing event.
 There are many different options available if you choose to go with a catered meal such as buffet-style dining, food stations, passed hors d’oeuvres, or sit-down meals.

 The Entertainment Factor

 Once you have the location and catering squared away, it’s time to figure out what you want for entertainment.
 Will there be room for a band?
-How about a Dj?
+How about a DJ?
 If your party is on the smaller side (50-60 people), live music may not be necessary, but if it’s large (100+) then live entertainment will make your event memorable.
 It’s also important to find something that will please everyone attending since you don’t want half of your guests to leave early because they can’t stand the music.
 Take this into consideration when making your decision.
 There are many options available depending on what kind of mood you’re trying to set.

-Putting together an event doesn’t have to be daunting; we’ve given you five simple steps that should help make planning your holiday party a breeze.
+Putting together an event doesn’t have to be daunting.
+We’ve given you five simple steps that should help make planning your holiday party a breeze.
 Whether this is the first party that you’re hosting or an annual event, these steps can be used year after year!